 Second, take a look at how much the policy is worth.
 Calculate the life insurance need of the policyholder by looking at debt, expenses, and future plans.
 Since the policyholder should be someone whose life you’re fairly involved in, it shouldn’t be hard to at least ballpark this number.
 Then, compare the policy value with the insurance need.

 Their internet search history is full of "slayer rule" lookups

 The slayer rule "prohibits inheritance by a person who murders someone from whom he or she stands to inherit."
 That means that if your adoring husband stands to profit from your death, he’s out of luck if he decides to murder you (and is caught, obviously).

 There are some interesting caveats, though.
-For example, the slayer rule is an aspect of civil law, so there only needs to be a preponderance of the evidence.
 For the slayer rule to take effect, there doesn’t need to be proof beyond reasonable doubt or even a conviction.
 There are also different rules for different states; in Texas, there isn’t a slayer rule that’s as broad as in other states, but a person still can’t stand to inherit from their victim.